saiedhk/PresentCryptoEngine/README.md

 # PresentCryptoEngine
-Present Crypto Engine in Verilog
+PRESENT Crypto Engine in Verilog

 This project presents a hardware crypto engine for the PRESENT block cipher, written in synthesizable Verilog.